 Even drivers who have a home support team may occasionally need to launder garments if they can't get home by the time their clean clothing supply runs out.

-When we became homeless in late 2009, we quickly became re-acquainted with the need to wash and dry clothing in a non-residential setting.
 In the process, we learned some money saving tips about using laundromat facilities.

 Our only advice on how to wash and dry clothing may be summarized as:

 The amount of clothing that you need to launder is directly proportionate to what you use.

 You will need to determine for yourself the frequency with which you change your clothes.